“How dull it is to pause, to make an end,Alfred Lord Tennyson, Ulysses

 If you bump a tool roll of chisels against another tool, then brush your hand against the now exposed but hidden cutting edges while digging in your toolbox, red sticky stuff may get everywhere.
 Oh, the humanity!
 Will this wanton bloodshed never end!?

 Do tool rolls protect tools against corrosion?
 No, in fact they can make it much worse because fibers in contact with steel, especially organic fibers such as cotton, can wick moisture to the steel producing corrosion.
 Please see the photos above.

 Leather tool rolls can be especially bad in some cases because of residual tanning chemicals.

 I’m not saying don’t use tool rolls, only to be aware of their limitations and use them wisely.

-As mentioned above, I do use tool rolls in the field.
+As mentioned above, I do use fabric tool rolls in the field.
 The trick to preventing rusted blades is to insulate them from the fabric, so I make little plastic liners from the hard but flexible plastic used for theft-proof retail product packaging that fit into the pockets.
 Just a strip of plastic cut wide enough to fit into the pocket tightly and folded in half.
-Besides preventing rusty blades (chisel crowns will still rust) these little liners make it much faster and easier to insert blades into the pockets without cutting the tool roll.
-They also help prevent blades from cutting through the cloth or leather.
+Besides preventing rusty blades (chisel crowns will still rust) these little liners make it much faster and easier to insert blades into the pockets without cutting the tool roll, and to keep the blades from cutting their way out of the tool roll once inserted.
 The price is right too.

 If you need to use tool rolls for long-term storage, I recommend you clean the tools, coat them with a paraffin-based rust-prevention product, and wrap them full-length in plastic wrap before inserting them into the tool roll’s plastic-lined pockets.